Szymon-Czuszek/SQL-Data-Science/README.md

 19. `BestPay.sql`: Retrieves the three highest-paid employees from the company.
 20. `ProductsFromExoticLiquids.sql`: Retrieves products supplied by Exotic Liquids.
 21. `ProductsFromLekaTradingWithStock.sql`: Retrieves products supplied by Leka Trading with a stock quantity of at least 20.
+22. `OrdersPerCustomer.sql`: Retrieves the number of orders for each customer.

 ## Contributing